This procedure was last reviewed on 15 July 2021.

 What will happen next?

-- Mr Dalby will then write to you with a detailed reply to your complaint.
-He will do this within 21 days of his letter acknowledging your complaint or of receiving the information requested from you.
-If he considers it appropriate, Mr Dalby may invite you to a meeting at this stage.
-If you wish to meet with Mr Dalby to discuss your complaint you should advise him at this stage and he will make the necessary arrangements.
+3. Mr Rapps will then write to you with a substantive reply to your complaint within 21 days of his letter acknowledging your complaint or of receiving the information requested from you.

-- If you are still not satisfied, or, if we have not resolved your complaint to your satisfaction within 8 weeks of your original complaint, you can then contact the Legal Ombudsman about your complaint using any of the following means:
+4. Once you have received the final response from Mr Rapps, or if we have not resolved your complaint to your satisfaction within 8 weeks of your original complaint, you are entitled to refer the matter to the Legal Ombudsman (LeO) for consideration.

 Telephone 0300 555 0333

-- Any complaint to the Legal Ombudsman must ordinarily be made within six months of the date of our final decision on your complaint.
+5. Any complaint to the LeO must ordinarily be made within six months of the date of our final decision on your complaint.

-- In addition, any complaint to the Legal Ombudsman must ordinarily be made:
+6. In addition, any complaint to the LeO must be made: